Member of the Quebec Bar since 1999

 Languages: French, English

 A prominent litigator in Quebec, Patrick Ouellet is renowned for his expertise and experience in large-scale litigation and dispute resolution in a variety of industries.
-He has earned a reputation for achieving concrete and advantageous results before the courts, both at the trial level and on appeal or before administrative or arbitration tribunals.
+He has a reputation for achieving concrete and favourable results before Quebec trial and appeal courts, administrative and arbitration tribunals, and the Supreme Court of Canada.
 Patrick is active in commercial, civil and corporate litigation.
 He has extensive expertise in Securities, Telecommunications, Class Actions, Construction, Directors & Officers Liability and Shareholder Disputes, in which he leads several significant cases.